TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 ### 2. Bk-trees

 A BK-tree is a metric tree suggested by Walter Austin Burkhard and Robert M. Keller[1] specifically adapted to discrete metric spaces.
 For simplicity, let us consider integer discrete metric d (x, y).
-Then, BK-tree is defined in the following way: an arbitrary element a is selected as root node.
+Then, BK-tree is defined in the following way: an arbitrary element a is selected as a root node.
 The root node may have zero or more subtrees.
 The k-th subtree is recursively built of all elements b such that d(a,b)=k.
 BK-trees can be used for approximate string matching in a dictionary:

 ![](https://nullwords.files.wordpress.com/2013/03/bk31-e1363207034407.png)

-The main profit of using bk-trees instead of plain dictionaries is that measuring distance   between an out-of-vocabulary word and every word in dictionary is much faster in this kind of structure - it's now O(log n) instead of O(n).
+The main profit of using bk-trees instead of plain dictionaries is that measuring the distance between an out-of-vocabulary word and every word in the dictionary is much faster in this kind of structure - it's now O(log n) instead of O(n).

 Implementations: